 - Heat Exchangers

 In addition to its excellent conductivity, copper is also highly corrosion resistant and can be recycled to comply with a circular economy without losing its physical properties.
 However, machining copper can be a bit tricky and can present problems for a manufacturer without experience in this area.

 Machinability refers to how well a particular material can be machined.
 Materials with good machinability can be cut faster and with less effort.
 The following four factors play a role in the assessment:

 - Tool wear: How much does the tool surface wear?

 - Chip formation: How much chip is formed, and how well can it flow off?

 - Cutting forces: What force is applied to the tool?

-- Surface finish: How rough is the surface of the material to be machined?
+- Surface finish: How rough is the material's surface to be machined?